TrustTheVote-Project/VoteTrackerPlus/docs/voter-iterim-check-details.md

 Note that the CVR digests may or may not already be merged to master as that is a different workflow independent of this one.
 This workflow only concerns delivering to the first 100 voters a real after-the-fact ballot check and index.

-Note that tags are never pushed upstream of the local-remote got server - they only remain local to the local-remote git server.
+Note that tags are never pushed upstream of the tabulation git server - they only remain local to the tabulation git server.

 ## 4) Implementation Notes